Article I – Name

 Article VI – Term

-Each term is a three-year period.
+A term year begins September 1 and ends August 31 and each term is a three-year period.
 A member of the Committee may serve two consecutive terms for a total of six years.
 A member of the Committee may serve in an ex-officio capacity if actively involved with a project they may need to complete, at the discretion of the Chair.

 For those groups with multiple representatives, terms will be staggered.